One thing I particularly love about Japan is the amount of small, self-owned, mom and pop and family-run small business there are - everywhere you go.

 The fact that Japan has officially been in recession for the last couple of decades still (despite business closures) hasn't managed to kill off this wonderful aspect of life in the country.

 To me, these are Japan's Local Heroes.

 Rios Bakery and Café is one of those owner-operated businesses that continue to pop up.

 Rios (apparently named after the owner and not Brazil as I had assumed!) has the advantage of being found in Ashiya, the wealthiest city in the whole of Japan.
-So, whilst it possibly isn’t typical of your average SME, for me it is a fine example.
+So, whilst it possibly isn't typical of your average small family business, for me it is a fine example.

 To be honest, bread in Japan is still a relative novelty (compared with England where it is a staple of the diet any hour of the day) and decent bread in Japan isn't readily available everywhere.

 It was only when we were in Ashiya in May 2012 that we first made a point of popping in there for a late breakfast one mid-morning.
 It lived up to the promise of its beautifully-designed exterior.
 The coffee was spot-on, made at the counter in front of us, and the bread and pastries are a real treat.

 Celebrating Small Businesses